MohammadAnsariShiri/Enhanced-BioBART-for-Radiology-Reports-Summarization/README.md

 6. Run the notebook

-   Open and execute Enhanced_BioBART_Radiology_Summarization.ipynb in Jupyter or Colab.Adjust the DATA_PATH and MODEL_CACHE_DIR variables at the top as needed.
+   Open and execute Enhanced_BioBART_Radiology_Reports_Summarization.ipynb in Jupyter or Colab.Adjust the DATA_PATH and MODEL_CACHE_DIR variables at the top as needed.

 📂 Repository Structure